Sorry, you need to enable JavaScript to visit this website.

 The Pink Lake – Western Australia

-Hubba bubba!
+Hubba Bubba!
 The Pink Lake Hillier in Western Australia is a solid pink bubble gum lake the size of two football fields.
-A sanctuary surrounded by thick woodlands of paperback and eucalyptus trees and the good news – you can swim in it!
+A sanctuary surrounded by thick woodlands of paperbark and eucalyptus trees, and the good news.
+You can swim in it!
 Scientists are still struggling to explain the colour of this lake.
-Some have speculated that the salt lakes beauty is either due to a red bacteria in the salt crusts or a dye given off by an organism present in its body.
+Some have speculated that the salt lake's beauty is either due to red bacteria in the salt crusts or a dye given off by an organism present in its body.

 The Dead Sea

-The Dead Sea bordering Jordan to the east and Israel to the west contains an extremely high content of salt that if you take a dip you’ll stay afloat.
-Take down your favourite book and put your legs up while you enjoy a relaxing spa-like experience with the Dead salts rejuvenating and therapeutic salts and minerals.
-This lake is where one of the most highly sought out beauty products come from!
+The Dead Sea, bordering Jordan to the east and Israel to the west, contains an extremely high content of salt that, if you take a dip, you’ll stay afloat.
+Take down your favourite book and put your legs up while you enjoy a relaxing spa-like experience with the Dead salts, rejuvenating and therapeutic salts and minerals.
+This lake is where one of the most highly sought-after beauty products comes from!

 Five-Flower Lake

-The magical changing waters of Five-Flower Lake changes from a goose-feather yellow, to a frog green to a diamond clear blue.
-Located in Jiuzhaigon National Park, it’s one of China’s most prized possessions.
-The lakes floor is criss-crossed with fallen tree trunks and is about eight kilometers long.
-The Chinese believe that it holds enchantment powers, as it doesn’t freeze over in the winter, flood during rain season or dry during autumn and summer.
+The magical changing waters of Five-Flower Lake change from a goose-feather yellow, to a frog green, to a diamond clear blue.
+Located in Jiuzhaigou National Park, it’s one of China’s most prized possessions.
+The lake's floor is criss-crossed with fallen tree trunks and is about eight kilometres long.
+The Chinese believe that it holds enchantment powers, as it doesn’t freeze over in the winter, flood during the rainy season or dry during autumn and summer.

 Palau Island